LukaszRozmej/learnign_rust/README.md

 # My venture into learning rust

-Watned to lern and use concepts as:
+Watned to learn and use concepts as:
 * Generics
 * Traits
 * Iterators